d2l-ai/d2l-en/chapter_hyperparameter_optimization/sh-async.md

 are finished.
 We first have to wait until Trial-2 finishes, which takes substantially more time than the other trials, before we can promote the best two trials, i.e., Trial-0 and Trial-3 to the next rung level.
 This causes idle time for Worker-1.
-Now, we continue with Rung 1.
+Then, we continue with Rung 1.
 Also, here Trial-3 takes longer than Trial-0, which leads to an additional ideling time of Worker-0.
 Once, we reach Rung-2, only the best trial, Trial-0, remains which occupies only one worker.
 To avoid that Worker-1 idles during that time, most implementaitons of SH continue already with